-News gleaned from the TV, radio, or Internet can be a positive educational experience for kids.
-But when the images presented are violent or the stories touch on disturbing topics, problems can arise.
+Although news gleaned from television, radio, or the Internet often is a positive educational experience for kids, problems can arise when the images presented are violent or the stories touch on disturbing topics.

-Reports on shootings, attacks, natural disasters, and child abductions also can teach kids to view the world as a confusing, threatening, or unfriendly place.
+Reports on natural disasters, child abductions, homicides, terrorist attacks, and school violence can teach kids to view the world as a confusing, threatening, or unfriendly place.

 How can you deal with these disturbing stories and images?
 Talking to your kids about what they watch or hear will help them put frightening information into a reasonable context.